-I originally posted this two Labour Days ago and have edited it just a little!
+I originally posted this three Labour Days ago and edit it – just a little – every year!

-In the United States, the first Labor Day parade took place in 1882 in New York, and in 1894 Labor Day became and official national holiday, although many states had already adopted the holiday.
+In the United States, the first Labor Day parade took place in 1882 in New York, (10,000 workers took unpaid time off to march from City Hall to Union Square) and in 1894 Labor Day became an official national holiday, although many states had already adopted the holiday.

-Each year, Labour Day occurs at a time of change of season – back to work, back to school, – even during this pandemic.
-I remember however, the purpose of Labour Day and this time period when striking and unions were illegal and considered criminal conspiracies in Canada.
+Each year, Labour Day occurs at a time of change of season – back to work, back to school, – I remember however, the purpose of Labour Day and this time period when striking and unions were illegal and considered criminal conspiracies in Canada and around the world.

 Oh, and I know that I’m not supposed to wear white after Labour day, but I just found the white pants I bought in the spring – so that’s not a rule for me.